infidelus/vrdwatch/README.md

 I have a couple of extra constants (VIDEOS / HD_PROGRAMS) that I use as I run QuickStream Fix on HD files before I start editing them.
 If all your recordings are HD, lucky you; you won't need to use the final for loop and can take out of the 'if HD_PROGRAMS in file:' section.

 You can either run this script manually when you want to or create a cron job to run it at intervals.

+There is also now an additional script for use with Plex or similar media servers so the recordings don't all need to be in one specific folder.
+See PLEX.md for further info.